 - at the hospital where you are having chemotherapy

-- by your GP or practice nurse
+- at your GP surgery or with a practice nurse

 - at a hospital closer to your home.

-Women may have a pregnancy test before starting treatment.
+You may have a pregnancy test before starting treatment.

 Chemotherapy can be given in different ways depending on the type of cancer you have and your treatment plan.
 Your chemotherapy nurse will explain what is involved.